 I became involved as an FDA patient advocate and inventor in hydrocephalus several years after my onset of hydrocephalus.
 As a patient advocate, I authored a critical 1996 citizen’s petition to the Food and Drug Administration (FDA), plus made recommendations at the 1999 STAMP Conference in Bethesda MD.
 I’ve also written FDA position papers and recommendations for the oversight of shunt technology, and spoke at the 1999 STAMP Conference in Bethesda, Maryland.

 After writing my FDA petition on CNS anti-siphon shunts in 1996, my research led me to design and patent a non-invasive monitoring system for hydrocephalus, I named the DiaCeph Test.
 It initially was to run on a PDA.
-But I could not raise the necessary funding and support to make it.
+But I could not raise the necessary funding to make it.
 The DiaCeph Test today could be made into a mobile phone data and text app.
 Most of the development costs today is still from burdensome FDA guidance on mHealth apps.
 If it were available, it would revolutionize the care of hydrocephalus.
-Below, you will find a link to a blog I’ve written as to the current day challenges facing the DiaCeph Test mobile app and similar mHealth apps.

-It was in 2009, that after many years of my patient advocacy and answering inquiriesfrom affected patients, I began offering patient consults for a fee.
+In 2009, after many years of patient advocacy and answering inquiriesfrom affected patients, I began offering patient consults for a fee.
 Most of my patients have been those affected by complex hydrocephalus, and with unresolved challenges.
-However, such unresolved questions and unsatisfactory outcomes are very common in hydrocephalus still today – arguably as high as 30 percent of all patients with CNS shunts.
-Below, is a link to my company web page on obtaining a hydrocephalus consult and for hydrocephalus shunt monitoring utilizing custom DiaCeph paper forms & instructions.
+Unresolved complaints and unsatisfactory outcomes are common in hydrocephalus – as high as 70 percent of all patients with hydrocephalus.

 In 2004, I became involved in drum circlesafter earlier playing piano, vocal work, and some stage & film.
 I initially used piano as a form of therapy for my challenges, then later guitar, then in 2004 percussion.
 I immediately realized a call to become more involved in drumming, and I began to take classes, and eventually help put on drum circle events.
 Today, I am very involved in drum circles and drumming for the brain & wellness and for disorders like hydrocephalus.